 - Psyllium Husks – I highly recommend using husks instead of powdered psyllium in my sourdough recipes.
 I promise you will get a much better texture to your gluten-free sourdough using the husk.
 I recommend Anthony’s brand, pictured above.
 It is a good gluten free brand, and it will NOT turn your baked goods purple.

-- Water – It is important to use purified, filtered water.
+- Water – Use purified, filtered water.
 See below for more details.

 - Dried Cranberries – Any brand should be fine.
-I used Ocean Spray.
+I tested the recipe with Ocean Spray Cranberries.

 - Walnuts – Use raw, unsalted, and untoasted walnuts.
 If you prefer pecans, you can use that type of nut instead.